olvaffe/olv-notes/networks/NetworkManager.md

     - dnsmasq starts dnsmasq at localhost and points `/etc/resolve.conf` to localhost
     - systemd-resolved uses systemd-resolved
+    - both `dnsmasq` and `systemd-resolved` provide dbus interfaces to receive DNS servers and options from NM
 - `[keyfile]`
   - `path=` specifies the location of keyfiles.
 By default, `/etc/NetworkManager/system-connections`